-Fields and domains (besides management and entrepreneurship, which can be seen as cross-section skills) to be developed are: agriculture, sustainability, health, tourism and hospitality, creative industries, event management, music, social business plus specific demands of companies and communities on the level of micro-skills.
+Fields and domains (besides self-awareness, sustainability, and entrepreneurship, which can be seen as cross-section or transformation skills) to be developed are necessary for all walks of trade and life (for example agriculture, health, creative industries, plus specific demands of companies and communities on the level of micro-skills).

 SABAA.education hopes and is convinced that combining economics of scale, provided by Online-Learning (understood as Blended-Learning including on-site training face-to-face), and the chances of the developing technical infrastructure (internet, Wi-Fi, smartphones, computers, software), will achieve success in establishing positive results quicker than before and on a larger scale than before.

 - Learning learning is key - not the acquisition of knowledge or formal grades.